1. Parliamentary Investigation

 The committee reports and the decisions of the Plenary to be sent to the Supreme Court must specify the criminal provisions on which the decision or the report is based.

-The rejection of a report, which opposes sending the Prime Minister or minister to the Supreme Court, is only possible with the adoption of a motion reflecting sending the person concerned to the Supreme Court and specifying the criminal provision on which the decision is based.
+The rejection of a report, which opposes sending the vice president or minister to the Supreme Court, is only possible with the adoption of a motion reflecting sending the person concerned to the Supreme Court and specifying the criminal provision on which the decision is based.

-During the debate on the report of the committee of the parliamentary investigation, the committee, six deputies in their own capacities, the Prime Minister or minister against whom an investigation is requested, have the right to speak.
-The Prime Minister or minister against whom an investigation is requested, speaks last without any time limit.
-During the debate on the report, although the deputies who have the right to speak are indicated by the Rules of Procedure, the political party groups and the government do not have the right to speak.
+During the debate on the report of the committee of the parliamentary investigation, the committee, six deputies in their own capacities, the vice president or minister against whom an investigation is requested, have the right to speak.
+The vice president or minister against whom an investigation is requested, speaks without any time limit.
+During the debate on the report political party groups do not have the right to speak.

-At the end of the debate, the Plenary decides on the report by secret votes of the absolute majority of the total number of deputies in the Assembly.
+At the end of the debate, the Plenary decides on the report by secret votes of the two-third of the total number of deputies in the Assembly.

-If it is decided to send the Prime Minister or minister concerned to the Supreme Court for trial, the file is referred to the chairmanship of the Constitutional Court within seven days.
+If it is decided to send the vice president or minister concerned to the Supreme Court for trial, the file is referred to the chairmanship of the Constitutional Court within seven days.

-The decision of the Assembly to send the Prime Minister or minister concerned for trial before the Supreme Court is final.
+The decision of the Assembly to send the vice president or minister concerned for trial before the Supreme Court is final.